ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers before 10am, then showers and thunderstorms.
+         <h3>Today</h3>Rain showers likely before 2pm, then a chance of showers and thunderstorms between 2pm and 3pm, then a chance of showers and
+         thunderstorms between 3pm and 4pm, then showers and thunderstorms.
 Cloudy, with a high near 67.
-East northeast wind around
-         8 mph.
-Chance of precipitation is 90%.<br></div>
+East northeast wind 3 to 8 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">